pierregaimard/projet05/README.md

 ## Installation
 ### Step one: Get project code
-At first: you will need to retrieve the blog code and to put it in your server document root.
+At first: you will need to retrieve the blog code and to put it in your web server document root.

 If you use git, get a terminal, go into your web server document root and executes the following command: